onedayherenow/solidity_crud/tutorial_documentation.md

 Together they complete full stack development from client to server *We are in this tutorial using the REACT box provided by truffle ("not digitally signed" error solution
 Terminal Bypass:    Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass   )

+5. Truffle for VSCode and configuration file